Licensing of Talent Agencies - Regulation Part 7, Section 38

 Subsection (2) & (3)

-Under this subsection, before the director may issue a licence to talent agency, the agency must submit an application form (in a form required by the director), signed by the director(s), officer(s), and owner(s) of the agency, to the Employment Standards Branch.
+Under this subsection, before the director may issue a licence to talent agency, the agency must submit an Application for Talent Agency Licence (PDF, 183 KB) (in a form required by the director), signed by the director(s), officer(s), and owner(s) of the agency, to the Employment Standards Branch.
 Application forms can be obtained from any Employment Standards Branch office.

 The following must be provided with the application form: